Morning

 Morning is either the period from sunrise to noon, or the period from midnight to noon.
-In the first definition it is preceded by the twilight period of dawn, and there are no exact times for when morning begins (also true of evening and night) because it can vary according to one's latitude, and the hours of daylight at each time of year.
+In the first definition it is preceded by the twilight period of dawn, and there are no exact times for when morning begins (also true of evening and night) because it can vary according to one's latitude, and the hours of daytime at each time of year.
 However, morning strictly ends at noon, when afternoon starts.

 Morning precedes afternoon, evening, and night in the sequence of a day.
 Originally, the term referred to sunrise.

 Etymology

-The Modern English words "morning" and "tomorrow" began in Middle English as morwening, developing into morwen, then morwe, and eventually morrow.
-English, unlike some other languages, has separate terms for "morning" and "tomorrow", despite their common root.
-Other languages, like Dutch, Scots and German, may use a single word – morgen – to signify both "morning" and "tomorrow".
+The Late Modern English words morning and tomorrow began in Early Middle English as morwening, developing into morwen, then morwe, and eventually morrow.
+English, unlike some other languages, has separate terms for morning and tomorrow, despite their common root.
+Other languages, like Dutch, Scots and German, may use a single word – morgen – to signify both morning and tomorrow.

 Significance

-Cultural implications
+Cultural significance

+Some languages that use the time of day in greeting have a special greeting for morning, such as the English good morning.
+The appropriate time to use such greetings, such as whether it may be used between midnight and dawn, depends on the culture's or speaker's concept of morning.
+The use of good morning is ambiguous, usually depending on when the person woke up.